andrelbourgeois/ir-beam-break-occupancy-monitor/prototypes/README.md

 <br>
 Photos of the first veroboard beam-break prototype, built on an Electrocookie solderable breadboard; doesn't include cabling for power.
 <br>

+### Deployment
+As this is the first deployed prototype, this was the first to contain a pair of separate sensors, each comprised of one LED and one IR receiver.
+A paired approached allows the system to determine the direction of movement between the beams, by comparing their break times.
 <br>
 <img src="https://github.com/andrelbourgeois/CASA0022/assets/33913141/5b4b36f9-9f3d-4457-9ecd-c7b2c72df90a" style="height:400px;" />
 <img src="https://github.com/andrelbourgeois/CASA0022/assets/33913141/9d147aeb-5025-4483-8d9e-400a23a78b43" style="height:400px;" />